google/cql/README.md

 Click on the links below for details:

 * [__Web Playground__](cmd/cqlplay/README.md): A local interactive web playground
-  in the browser (with editable FHIR data), to quickly experiment with our CQL engine.
+  in the browser, to quickly experiment with our CQL engine.
+Includes CQL syntax highlighting and a basic FHIR editor.
 * [__CLI__](cmd/cli/README.md): A command-line interface to run this CQL engine over small populations or for quick experimentation.
 * [__Apache Beam__](): The Beam pipeline is recommended when running CQL over